-You can be a part of the Moab tradition by joining the Red Rock 4-Wheelers as an Associate Member!
+You can be a part of the Moab tradition by joining the Red Rock 4-Wheelers as an AssociateMember!

-Just \$40 for one year, makes you a supporter.
+Just \$50 for one year, makes you a supporter.
 You will receive a quarterly newsletter, the annual Easter Jeep Safari magazine, and a RR4W logo decal to proudly display on your 4x4 vehicle.
-A major portion of your membership support is put towards the efforts of the club to maintain the Moab area trails that the world enjoys, and interact on behalf of the four wheeling community to keep access available to the public.
+Your membership also allows you to register for Jeep Safari ahead of the general public.
+A major portion of your membership support is put towards the efforts of the club to maintain the Moab area trails that the world enjoys.